-Prior to closing Harpo Studios and moving offices to the west coast, Oprah Winfrey and her team of advisors had the task of preserving the legacy of, unarguably, one of the world’s best-known personalities.
+Prior to closing Harpo Studios and relocating offices to Los Angeles, Oprah Winfrey and her team of advisors had the task of preserving the legacy of, unarguably, one of the world’s best-known personalities.
 After a thorough investigation of suppliers, led by Miss Winfrey’s personal photographer of 27 years, The Digital Archive Group was selected for the project.

-The end result of this project was the complete preservation of Miss Winfrey’s image library, personal assets and wardrobe along with a master digital archive of the entire collection.
-Any asset within the collection can now be easily keyword searched, shared and downloaded with the digital archive.
+The final result of this project was the creation of the complete Oprah Winfrey / Harpo Studios Legacy Digital Archive.
+Any asset within the digital archive can now be easily keyword searched, shared and downloaded with the digital archive.